MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -RejectMessagesFromDLMembers
-!!!
-Exchange Server 2010

-The RejectMessagesFromDLMembers parameter specifies the distribution list members from which to reject messages.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP e-mail address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2013

-The RejectMessagesFromDLMembers parameter specifies the distribution list members from which to reject messages.
-You can use any of the following values to specify the recipients:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP email address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-!!!
-Exchange Server 2016, Exchange Online

 The RejectMessagesFromDLMembers parameter specifies who isn't allowed to send messages to this recipient.
 Messages from these senders are rejected.

 Valid values for this parameter are groups in your organization (distribution groups, mail-enabled security groups, and dynamic distribution groups).
 Specifying a group means all members of the group aren't allowed to send messages to this recipient.
 You can use any value that uniquely identifies the group.
 For example: